Welcome to today's edition of the Rush 24-7 podcast.

 The big problem was what the Lewinsky circumstance with Clinton caused to be ignored and not dealt with.

-And of course there are reasons other than Lewinsky as well.
+And of course, there are reasons other than Lewinsky as well.

 The Clinton administration simply didn't want to tackle big things.

-They were happy for the 90s to be thought of as a happy-go-lucky carefree time where there were no threats, because of course Bill Clinton was loved universally, adored universally around the world.
+They were happy for the 90s to be thought of as a happy-go-lucky, carefree time where there were no threats because, of course, Bill Clinton was loved universally, adored universally around the world.

 This is not gossip.

-I don't know how you do that without you know, there's no time to go in and re-film things, but at any rate, i if I were Bob Iger and I'm not, uh, you know what I would say if Bill Clinton does call me, say, hey Bob, you know, I've heard about this thing you're running on, but some of my friends are saying this it's a pack full of lies, Bob, is this it is packed full of them.
+But at any rate, if I were Bob Iger and I'm not, you know what I would say, if Bill Clinton does call me, hey, Bob, you know, I've heard about this thing you're running.

-I mean, uh I mean it uh we did our best.
+I mean, we did our best.

-We'd never worked hard or anything in my life, and you know that, Bob.
+I never worked hard or anything in my life.

 I kept you briefed on all this.